jaspector

 Verified county approvals include subdivision plat approval for land division and development subject to Chapter 232, flood permits for construction in the floodplain, and OSSF or septic review through the county designated representative.
 No general building permit requirement identified for ordinary construction countywide.

-Typical processing time is For subdivision plats, the statutory 30-day approval period under Texas Local Government Code Chapter 232 begins when the county receives a complete application and required fees.
+Building permit processing times in unincorporated Clay County, TX typically run For subdivision plats, the statutory 30-day approval period under Texas Local Government Code Chapter 232 begins when the county receives a complete application and required fees.
 No public processing-time estimate available for floodplain or OSSF approvals..
+Timelines can vary based on project complexity and current department workload.